grafana/metrictank/docs/quick-start-docker.md

 You can then visualize these metrics in the panel by selecting them.
 Note: if you only send single points, you should change the draw mode to point (Display tab)

-Now for something neat!
+### Using pre-made dashboards

 There is an extensive [dashboard on grafana.net](https://grafana.net/dashboards/279) that displays all vital metrictank stats.
+This dashboard originates from the metrictank repository, and in fact, is also automatically imported into the stack when you spin it up.
+Go to the dashboard selector up on top and select "Metrictank".
+You should see something like the below.
+(if no data shows up, you may have opened it too soon after starting the stack.
+Usually data starts showing a minute after grafana has started.
+Refresh the page if needed)

 ![Dashboard screenshot](https://raw.githubusercontent.com/grafana/metrictank/master/docs/assets/dashboard-screenshot.png)

+You can also import dashboards from [grafana.com](http://grafana.com/dashboards/) For example the [statsdaemon dashboard](https://grafana.net/dashboards/297) which shows you metrics about the metrics received by statsdaemon.
+Very meta.
-So go to the dashboard dropdown -> import dashboard -> and paste in `https://grafana.net/dashboards/279` into the Grafana.net url field.
+To import, go to the dashboard dropdown -> import dashboard -> and paste in `https://grafana.net/dashboards/279` into the Grafana.net url field.
 If it asks which datasource to use, enter `metrictank`.

-You should now have a functioning dashboard showing all metrictank's internal metrics which it reports into itself.

-Another dashboard you can import for instant gratification is the [statsdaemon](https://grafana.net/dashboards/297) dashboard, which shows you metrics about the metrics.
-Very meta.

 Now you can send in more data [using the plaintext protocol](http://graphite.readthedocs.io/en/latest/feeding-carbon.html) or using any of the plethora of [tools that can send data in carbon format](http://graphite.readthedocs.io/en/latest/tools.html)